 Kindle Fire HD 16GB (7-Inch) vs. Nexus 7 8GB

 Wow.
 For $200, the Kindle Fire HD has set a bar.
 Granted, Amazon's had a year to refine its original cheap-slate and really hone down the whole concept.
 Read More

 We just received an invite from Amazon to a press conference in Los Angeles 2 weeks from now, and it's sounding like it could finally be time for the company to unveil some new iterations of its Kindle line.
 No details were provided as to the content of the event, but really, what else would it be?

 We've heard rumblings for some time that the new Kindle Fire is on its way, and this seems like as good a time as any to announce it.
+It'll also mark roughly a year since the launch of the original Kindle Fire last September, so even the timeline makes sense.
 Read More

 Just two short weeks after the Kindle Fire received its first dose of Android development goodness (read: root), the first full custom ROM has made its way to the device.
 The ROM is question is, of course, CyanogenMod 7, the most widely distributed custom ROM among Android devices.

 Basically everything works, though there are a few glitches.
 The touchscreen was initially on the receiving end of one said glitch, as the alignment was off by 90 degrees.
 The developer behind the port, JackpotClavin, has since fixed this issue, so touch should be good to go now.
 Wi-Fi isn't 100% up-to-snuff just yet, though, as it will scan and find networks, but it is unable to connect.
 Read More